 - career development opportunities.

-We offer full time, part-time, ongoing and fixed-term positions across a diverse range of roles.
+We offer full time, part-time, ongoing and fixed-term positions across a diverse range of roles, as well as a trainee court registrar program.

 Magistrates' Court of Victoria’s vision is that all employees access and enjoy the same rights, responsibilities, resources and opportunities regardless of their gender, identity or cultural beliefs.
 The Magistrates' Court of Victoria is committed to providing a safe and respectful workplace and has zero tolerance for violence against women.